Trump v. Hawaii

 Share this Case

-President Donald Trump has issued a series of executive orders banning entry for citizens of certain Muslim-majority countries.
+In 2017, President Donald Trump issued a series of executive orders banning entry for citizens of certain Muslim-majority countries.
 Becket filed an amicus brief when one of the orders came before the Supreme Court last year in Trump v.
 International Refugee Assistance Project.
 In January 2018, Becket filed a friend-of-the-court brief in Trump v.
 Hawaii, arguing that the federal courts should rely on the Free Exercise Clause, not the Establishment Clause, to resolve claims of religious targeting of Muslims.

 The notorious Lemon test is an ahistorical Establishment Clause test that asks judges to evaluate the state of mind of lawmakers rather than analyzing whether the government is creating an establishment of religion.
 Becket argues in its brief that when analyzing claims that the government is targeting particular religious people for disfavor, courts should use the Free Exercise Clause of the First Amendment to decide the claims instead.